 With both the Derby and Oaks having been run for over 200 years there’s plenty of information and records that have been produced.
 Below we look at who the most successful trainers and jockeys have been, as well as the quickest ever runnings of these prestigious races.

-The trainer stakes and much more even, with 4 trainers being tied at the top with 7 wins a piece.
-These are Aidan O’Brien, Robert Robson, John Porter and Fred Darling.
-The quartet unfortunately never really raced in the same era as each other, so it’s tough to say which is the best from the four, with each having some of the most famous horses of their own generation.
+The trainer stakes are more even, with eight-time winner Aidan O’Brien edging ahead of Robert Robson, John Porter and Fred Darling who have seven wins apiece.
+The quartet unfortunately never really raced in the same era as each other, with each training some of the most famous horses of their own generation.

 The fastest winning time in the Derby came about in 2010, when Workforce managed to complete the track in just 2m 31.33s.
 The widest winning margin was that of Shergar in 1981 and the fewest runners to have ever raced in the Derby was back in 1794, with just 4.
 The longest odds winners have been at 100/1 and have included Jeddah (1898) Signrinetta (1908) and Aboyeur (1913).

 |Lamtara||1995||2 mins 32.31 secs||35.45 mph||Good to Firm|